city

 If the teen driver is older than 16 but under 18, he or she can practice driving with a licensed driver over the age of 21 in the front passenger seat.

-After holding the TIPIC for six months and satisfying other requirements, your teen driver can obtain an Ohio driver’s license.
+After holding a permit for at least six months and satisfying other requirements, your teen driver can apply for a probationary license.

 During the six-month period, the teen driver must satisfy requirements including:

-When these requirements are satisfied, your teen driver can contact any Ohio driver’s license exam station and schedule a skills test.
+The teen can start taking the driver’s education course when they are 15 years and five months old but cannot apply for the probationary license until they turn 16.
+When they complete the 24 hours of course instruction and practice driving time, your teen driver can contact any Ohio driver’s license exam station and schedule a skills test.
 The skills test involves an actual road test using your teen’s own vehicle.
-If your teen fails the skills test, he or she must wait seven days before attempting the test again.
+If your teen fails the driving test, he or she must wait seven days before attempting the test again.
+If they receive their license, they’ll still be subject to Ohio driving restrictions.

 Ohio Teenage Driving Restrictions